ibm-cloud-architecture/refarch-cloudnative-devops/README.md

 3. Click on **Delivery Pipeline** integration to do the configuration. ![Configure Delivery Pipeline](static/imgs/configure-delivery-pipeline.png)
 4. By default the Bluemix Organization, and Space information will be filled with the logged in Region, Organization, and Space values.
 Double-check to ensure this is the desired Region, Organization, and Space this toolchain should deploy to and update __Region__, __Organization__, and __Space__ values accordingly.
 5. Enter __Customer Gateway__, __Customer Subnet__, __VPN Preshared key__, and __Onprem MySQL server__ addresses for both US-South and London regions based on information collected in Step 1.
-6. Enter __APIC Username__ and __Password__.
+6. Enter __IBMid Username__ and __Password__.
 These are Bluemix credentials, which are IBMid username and password with administrative access to API Developer Portal in the corresponding Bluemix space.
 7. Go to [JSON Web Key Generator](https://mkjwk.org/#shared).
 Switch to __Shared Secret__ tab, set __Key Size: 2048__, __Key Use: Signing__, __Algorithm: HS256__ and click on __New Key__ button.
 Copy the generated key displayed in the output box titled __Key__ identified by __"k"__ field.
 Paste this key value in the __JWT Shared Secret__ input field on the create toolchain form.
 8. Containers deployed by this toolchain are enabled for New Relic monitoring.
 Enter __New Relic License Key__ to monitor the deployed containers.
 9. Click **Create** to create the toolchain.